Blog

 Keyboard Focus

 Interactive elements command the spotlight with clear and distinguishable focus, echoing the precision of a seasoned performer.
-The website's design ensures that buttons, links, and form fields shine brightly, delivering a performance accessible to all, including those relying on keyboards and screen readers.
+The website's design ensures that buttons, links, and form fields are easily visible, delivering a performance accessible to all, including those relying on keyboards and screen readers.

 Skip Navigation Links